 Talk to people who have taken the classes.
 This will help you in so many ways.
 When it comes to exams, practice exams will tell you what the professors expect of you for tests.
 They usually are not exactly the same, but sometimes similar.
 Other times friends will give you books or old homework so you know what to expect when the professor gives you a vague description of an assignment.
 You may also get cheap books.

 Plan your schedules and give yourself time (don’t give yourself 10-15 to walk to the other side of campus).
 Yeah, sometimes it is nice to pack classes in to get them over with, but sometimes it just isn’t worth it.
 It isn’t worth running on campus just to make it in time for class.
 Another thing is if you give yourself some time before your class, you can finish up homework or review notes right before a test.

 Prioritizing classes may be necessary if you are not great at time management.
 If you have two big projects due and little time, focus more on the class that is worth more credit hours.
-My GPA will be better if I focus on a presentation for a 3 credit hour class rather than a 1 credit hour class.
+After all, your GPA will be better if you focus on a presentation for a 3 credit hour class rather than a 1 credit hour class.

 This is one that I am not the best at yet.
 Staying organized helps everything.
-It helps you with time management.
 When your organized, you know when all your assignments are due, you know what is coming up on your schedule, and helps you remember what the assignment is.
 Assignment notebooks or apps on your phone can help, as long as you check and update them regularly.

-The most important tip is to get a nice professor (check ratemyprofessor).
-It will change benefit you in any class.
-Sometimes this is the only thing you need.
+The most important tip is to get a good professor (check ratemyprofessor).
+It will change an entire class experience and benefit your GPA.
+Sometimes this is the ONLY thing you need.
 If you can follow all 8 of these, you will most likely get all A’s and B’s.

 I am going to try my best to help with you with specific subjects.